 These training sessions were intended to help staff learn how to move from theory to practice, and also left ample room for discussion and questions on this complex and important topic.

-As Boys & Girls Clubs of America continues to adopt strength-based messaging nationally and in Clubs across the country, Prosper presented about the approach along with Club leaders at the Boys & Girls Clubs of America’s National Conference as well as their inaugural DEI Practitioners Summit.
+As Boys & Girls Clubs of America continues to adopt strength-based communication nationally and in Clubs across the country, Prosper presented about the approach along with Club leaders at the Boys & Girls Clubs of America’s National Conference as well as their inaugural DEI Practitioners Summit.
 We also developed recordings to be used for onboarding of new staff, volunteers and board members as well as best-practice sharing for field leaders.
 Additionally, we worked with Boys & Girls Clubs of America’s learning and development team to create materials accessible to all of the Clubs through the organization’s learning management system.

 “While the creation of the Strength-Based Messaging Guide was essential to ensuring our teams had a common language and understanding of our approach, Prosper Strategies also coached us through the process in ways that assisted with change management, ultimately helping our teams to implement these shifts and bringing them to life more quickly in our day-to-day communications.
 This will be an ongoing and evolving strategy for Boys & Girls Clubs of America as we continue to find new ways to champion kids, families and the communities we serve.”